andrew/ultimate-awesome/README.md

 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
 - [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
 - [awesome-web-dev-resources](https://github.com/mrmartineau/awesome-web-dev-resources) - 👌 My collection of go-to web development resources.
-- [awesome-zero](https://github.com/zeromicro/awesome-zero) - A curated list of awesome projects that powered by go-zero.
 - [awesome-cell-detection-segmentation](https://github.com/blakeliu/awesome-cell-detection-segmentation) - Nucleus/cell and histopathology image classification,detection,segmentation.
 - [awesome-forests](https://github.com/blutjens/awesome-forests) - 🌳 A curated list of ground-truth forest datasets for the machine learning and forestry community.
 - [awesome-neo](https://github.com/CityOfZion/awesome-neo) - Resources for working with the NEO blockchain.